skyline-GTRr32/bank-customer-churn-prediction/README.md

 Based on the model insights, we recommend the following actions to reduce customer churn:

-1. Focus on customers with high balance but low activity
+1. Focus on customers with high balance but low activity - they may be looking for better opportunities elsewhere
 2. Proactively engage with customers who have multiple products but low usage
-3. Create targeted retention campaigns for specific demographic segments
+3. Create targeted retention campaigns for specific demographic segments identified as high-risk
-4. Implement an early warning system to identify potential churners
+4. Implement an early warning system to identify potential churners before they leave

 ## Requirements